 Employee Wellness Programs under the Affordable Care Act

-Promoting the health and wellness of your employees can contribute to a successful AZ business.
+Promoting the health and wellness of your employees can contribute to a successful business.
 You can even include activities for this during your employee appreciation day.
 Healthier people work harder, are happier, help others, and are more efficient, Then if you want to reward your staff really well to keep them really happy you should consider some flexible employee benefits as these give the staff just what they want so work really well.

 According to Corporate Wellness Magazine, every $1 invested in employee wellness programs yields roughly $4 in savings through reduced sick days, higher productivity and decreased overall health costs but this was consider by many employees who started meeting a personal injury attorney to claim a better employee care.

-Employees can save on their health insurance premiums by up to 20% this year, and in 2014 with the new Affordable Care Act, employers may increase this up to as much as 30%.
+Employees can save money on trips to clinics like QC Kinetix (Hardy Oak): Low T Center in Texas and their health insurance premiums by up to 20% this year, and in 2014 with the new Affordable Care Act, employers may increase this up to as much as 30%.
 So what’s the catch?
 The employee will need to participate in their employer’s wellness program.

 What are the Rules?